one8ashu/Assignment-1/README.md

 # Assignment-1
-Assignment on any 5 medical devices.
+Assignment on 5 medical devices.